home bio books news extra contact

 “No. We pretty much live in our car.”

-Kate’s heart wrenched, but she focused on the immediate problem.
+Kate’s heart wrenched.
 If no friend or relative could serve as Turo’s temporary guardian, Child Protective Services would undoubtedly put him in foster care until the hearing.
 Kate could imagine how much a sixteen-year-old ‘adult’ would love that.

 “Don’t sell it that way.
 Tell him we just need him to confirm where he was and what he witnessed.
 Strictly for corroboration of other witnesses’ testimony.”

 Kate frowned.
-If they had other witnesses, why would they need a sixteen-year-old boy to inform on his own mother?
-But at the moment, her responsibility was to get her client out of that cell.
-Maybe by the time of the hearing, Teresa Alvarez would have cut her own deal with the D.A.
+If they had other witnesses, why would they need a sixteen-year-old boy to testify against his mother?
+This deal sucked.
+But she wasn’t representing the mother.
+Her job as Arturo’s attorney was to keep her client out of jail.

+The A.D.A interpreted her silence as acceptance.
 “Make sure you have your client in court by nine a.m.
 Monday.”
-The A.D.A. slapped his folder under his arm and left.

-Damn.
-Weary from a morning of manual labor and an afternoon tilting at bureaucratic windmills, Kate wound a scrunchie through her medium length brown hair and stared out her office window at the afternoon sunset.
-If she were going to keep her promise to get Turo released today, CPS was her last option.
+Winding a scrunchie through her medium length brown hair, Kate stared out her office window at the fading colors of the afternoon sunset.
+If she were going to keep Turo from spending the night in jail, CPS was her last option.

 But not a good option.
 The social worker assigned to the case offered to house the teenager with a bunch of other juvenile offenders, many of them charged with serious crimes.
 It seemed like a worse situation than leaving him in jail.

 “It’s the best I can do right now.”
-Monica Green, a twenty-something woman with cropped hairstyle that looked like it belonged on the head of a woman thirty years older, sighed apologetically.
+Monica Green, a twenty-something woman sporting an Afro hairstyle that looked like it belonged on a woman thirty years older, sighed apologetically.

 “You can’t place him with a family?”
 Kate asked.